 Hello!
-I am a PhD Student in the Department of Biostatistics at the University of Washington.
+I am a third-year PhD Student in the Department of Biostatistics at the University of Washington.

 What do I work on?

 My research interests include the design and analysis of clinical trials, statistical learning, and population health.
 I am co-advised by Dr. Noah Simon and Dr. Ting Ye.
 Our current research is on inconsistent covariate adjustment in group sequential trials and covariate adjustment in trials with covariate-adaptive randomization.

 I am also a Research Assistant with Dr. Fei Gao in the Biostatistics, Bioinformatics, and Epidemiology Program at Fred Hutchinson Cancer Center.
 We are working on statistical methods for estimating cross-sectional HIV incidence, which are useful for population effectiveness studies, and for obtaining counterfactual placebo incidence in active-controlled trials (see our recent paper in Statistics in Medicine).
 We also have recent work discussing study designs of retrospective, observational studies of SARS-CoV-2 transmission.